 USE YOUR PLANNER & MAKE A LIST

 If you’ve been around here for awhile or we are friends on Instagram, you likely know that I am a huge planner person.
 I love planning, and making lists, and checking boxes.
 I love it because it helps me to be productive, but it also helps clear my head and dump everything out on paper.
-I use a Passion Planner right now, but also love the DaySpring planners.
-I also use Trello to basically run my entire life, digitally.
-I still use my paper planner, but Trello has taken the place of my household management and then some.
-It’s pretty amazing and it’s free!
+I even created a separate planner account on Instagram, just for fun!

 Each night, I take a few minutes to write out a list for the next day.
 I think of this as a brain dump.
 This helps me sleep easier because I don’t have to run through my to – do list when I get in bed; I know that everything is written down.
 I do have weekly and daily times when I plan, but this evening brain dump session helps me to be much more relaxed in the mornings.

 If I know we have appointments the next day, I will glance over those.
 But for the most part, my weekly schedule is already in my planner, because I do that on the weekends.
 So, I only need to take a few moments each day and make a running list for the next day.
 Then, I can reorder and prioritize that list when I wake up.

 After you’ve made your list, think about the next morning.
 What do you typically do each morning?
 What can you do tonight to better prepare you for the morning?
 Make a few preparations that will make your mornings easier.
 Based on the things I do each morning, this is what I do in the evenings: